napari/napari.github.io/dev/_sources/plugins/building_a_plugin/best_practices.md

 Additionally, this unwanted behavior might cause installation issues with other projects.

-Ideally, you could change your project structure to follow the recommended skeleton followed in the cookiecutter template.
+Ideally, you could change your project structure to follow the recommended skeleton followed in the napari plugin template.
 Howevever, if that's unfeasible, you can fix this in the project metadata files.

 You need to explicitly _exclude_ the top-level `tests` directory from the packaged contents: